withastro/astro/packages/integrations/cloudflare/README.md

 ## Access to the Cloudflare runtime

-You can access all the Cloudflare bindings and environment variables from your `.astro` pages and API routes through the adapter API.
+You can access all the Cloudflare bindings and environment variables from Astro components and API routes through the adapter API.

 ```
 import { getRuntime } from "@astrojs/cloudflare/runtime";